zama-ai/concrete/frontends/concrete-python/examples/levenshtein_distance/README.md

     Computing Levenshtein between strings 'hZyX' and 'vhHH' - OK in 30.11 seconds Computing Levenshtein between strings 'sJdj' and 'strn' - OK in 30.48 seconds

+FIXME: to be updated, by launching on hpc7a

 Successful end
 ```